KatTheGit/sylvan-row/assets/README.md

 - The health gained from the secondary is an incentive to change forms.
 - You must therefore adapt to two playstyles.
 - Countered by punishing bad positioning and forcing out **Secondary**.

+Note
+- Might rework to be an assassin.

 ## 4.2.
 Assassin/Brawler